What do hemp extracts, beer, and spirits have in common?

 High Pressure, Heat are Super Critical

-Take CO2 extraction, for example: high pressure and heat are essential for creating a “supercritical” CO2—liquid and gas at the same time—to extract the target cannabis components.
+Take CO2 extraction, for example: high pressure and heat are essential for creating a “supercritical” CO2—liquid and gas at the same time—to extract the target hemp components.
 By adjusting the pressure, temperature, and runtime, you can extract different target compounds.

 “It’s really important to have very precise control of the entire process and to be able to make accurate adjustments at each stage.
 If you miss your pressure, temperature, or flow targets, you can completely fail to extract any CBD and end up with only the oils and fats,” says ICC NW President Kyle Sawyer.
 “Investing in the right system pays off with higher yields and better quality extracts.”

-Successful CO2 extraction produces a golden, full spectrum oil with all the natural compounds of the cannabis plant, including terpenes, flavonoids, essential oils, and a range of cannabinoids that work together to create an enhanced “entourage effect” that provides greater therapeutic benefits.
+Successful CO2 extraction produces a golden, full spectrum oil with all the natural compounds of the hemp plant, including terpenes, flavonoids, essential oils, and a range of cannabinoids that work together to create an enhanced “entourage effect” that provides greater therapeutic benefits.